derek-graves-edu/MS-JS-PreAssessment-AnswerKey/README.md

 # Answer Key for the MS JS Pre-Assessment

-## Accessing the Answer Key
-The answer key is contained in 'answers.js,' which is in the root directory.
+The answer key is contained in 'answers.js,' which is in the root directory of this repo.

 ## Placement Guide
 Use the placement guide as follows: If a student answers all questions through question-XX correctly, find the row of the guide containing question-XX.
 The second column of this row dictates which curriculum week/lesson the student should start with.